 She is currently working on a Documentary called LEADHER, which will showcase the lives, obstacles and triumphs of phenomenal women in leadership positions around the world.

-She is currently continuing her advocacy work Equal Chance and the Education Fund for Orphans in Africa.
+She is pursuing her advocacy work through Equal Chance and the Education Fund for Orphans in Africa.

 Gwen Madiba speaks French, English and Spanish.